SPINTO (i.e. Simplified PINTO)

 5. SAVEGRD(character*8)

-of which the argument is the name of the file, without extension, which SPINTO will with the coarsened grid and PARSOL=F.
+of which the argument is the name of the file, without extension, which SPINTO will use with the coarsened grid and PARSOL=F. SPINTO will use with the coarsened grid and PARSOL=F.

 NOTE 1!
-The command SAVEGRD can be used with commands COARSE only.
+The command SAVEGRD can be used with command COARSE only.

 NOTE 2!
 The command SAVEGRD makes some changes in Q1, namely: